 For example, if there are three Decoders with the same license id "xxx" with the following usage data:

 Decoder2 = 250 MB

 The aggregated usage data of 500 MB is displayed.

 This JSON file is described in the following sections:

 - Other Product Details

-Details of each service in your NetWitness Suite deployment.
+Details of each service in your NetWitness Platform deployment.
 This is represented as Component.
 For each component the following details are displayed.

 Metrics of the components (hosts) such as log decoder, decoder and malware analysis.
 The license usage data for each host is shared.
 For Live Content usage metrics, resource types from CONFIGURE > Live Content > Search Criteria such as total count of RSA Application Rule, RSA Correlation Rule etc. are shared.

 Other Product Details